Japan's Mitsui may miss metals profit target on iron ore slump

 Spot iron ore prices have slumped 39 percent this year as growth in supply from low-cost leading miners outstripped the increase in demand from China.

-The big-three iron ore miners - Rio Tinto, BHP Billiton, and Vale, in whose holding company Mitsui has a 15 percent stake - are betting they can force out smaller competitors by ramping up production.
+The big-three iron ore miners - Rio Tinto (RIO.L) (RIO.AX), BHP Billiton (BHP.AX) (BLT.L), and Vale (VALE5.SA), in whose holding company Mitsui has a 15 percent stake - are betting they can force out smaller competitors by ramping up production.

 “Iron ore prices may fall to as low as around $80, but that will put more suppliers in distress and force them to cut production capacities,” Kato said.